zulip/zulip/help/channel-notifications.md

-# Stream notifications
+# Channel notifications

-You can configure desktop, mobile, and email notifications on a stream by stream basis.
+You can configure desktop, mobile, and email notifications on a channel by channel basis.

-## Configure notifications for a single stream
+## Configure notifications for a single channel

-These settings will override any default stream notification settings.
-In [muted streams](/help/mute-a-stream), stream notification settings apply only to [unmuted topics](/help/mute-a-topic).
+These settings will override any default channel notification settings.
+In [muted channels](/help/mute-a-stream), channel notification settings apply only to [unmuted topics](/help/mute-a-topic).

 {start_tabs}